-This Lent, your support can bring the priceless gift of water to more mothers like Lucky.
+This Easter season, your support can bring the priceless gift of water to more mothers like Christine.
 Share clean water now!

-Your support will help leaders like Fr.
-Meaux to build hand pumps in rural communities.
-Help us change lives!
+Your support will help empower Fr.
+Meaux’s team at the Kobonal Haiti Mission to build a hand pump well in Evenson’s rural community.
+Help us change his life.

 Use it for reflections and notes to grow in your spiritual life.
 You’ll also receive a prayer request form to mail back so that we can pray for your needs.
 In effect, this creates a spiritual bridge to connect you to our sisters and brothers in Christ in the developing world!